TritonDataCenter/sdcadm/README.md

 Finally, if you have some Amon alarms raised during the upgrade period, this is a good moment to clear them all.

+# Developer notes

+## Testing sdcadm

+This should only be done by developers, and only in dev or test environments.
+Tests will muck around with the sdc setup, doing terrible and unholy things to your data.

+In order to run sdcadm tests, you'll first need to signal to the tests that you really do want them to run:

+    touch /lib/sdc/.sdc-test-no-production-data

+After that, to run the tests themselves:

+    /opt/smartdc/sdcadm/test/runtests

+The full battery of tests can take up to thirty minutes to run.
+To only run tests in a single file, instead of all test files, consider using the -f flag with the `runtests` command.
+For example, to run the tests in sdcadm.test.js:

+    /opt/smartdc/sdcadm/test/runtests -f sdcadm.test.js